top of page

 20 Lightning Sentry

-20 Fire Blast (Great for lightning immunes and it shares synergies with Lightning Sentry)
+20 Fire Blast (Great for lightning immunes and it's also a synergy for Lightning Sentry)

 20 Death Sentry